We've been working hard to create Covid-secure campuses and manage the risk of coronavirus transmission.

 Help to minimise the risk of Covid-19 transmission through handwashing and sanitising.Simple ways to stop the spread

-Using public transport to get to campus?
+Travelling to university, or planning to go home for Christmas?
 Check our top tips for travelling safely.Travel tips